ChainSafe/zbuild/docs/MOTIVATION.md

 `zbuild` automates repetitive tasks like creating install steps, run commands, and tests for each target.
 It enforces a consistent structure, eliminating the need to manually replicate common patterns across projects.

 ### 3. Enhance Readability and Maintainability
-A JSON configuration is inherently more readable and diff-friendly than a programmatic script.
+A ZON configuration is inherently more readable and diff-friendly than a programmatic script.
 It’s easier to see at a glance what a project builds, what it depends on, and how it’s configured.
 This also simplifies maintenance, as changes to the build setup are more predictable and less error-prone.

-### 4. Enable Tooling Support
-The zbuild.json format, paired with a JSON schema (extension/schema.json), enables integration with editors like VSCode for autocompletion, validation, and error checking.
-This structured format also makes it feasible to integrate with CI/CD systems or other tools that parse configuration files.

-### 5. Preserve Zig’s Power
+### 4. Preserve Zig’s Power
 While zbuild introduces a declarative layer, it doesn’t abandon Zig’s flexibility.
 It generates a build.zig file that can be customized further if needed, allowing developers to drop down to the native build system for advanced use cases.
 The generated file serves as a starting point, not a limitation.

-### 6. Foster a Standard Build Workflow
+### 5. Foster a Standard Build Workflow
 By providing an opinionated structure, zbuild encourages a consistent build workflow across Zig projects.
 This standardization can lower the barrier to entry for new contributors and make it easier to share build configurations or adopt best practices.

 ## Usecases